It based on my personal experience only and resources that I read on the internet.

-It will contains many grammar mistakes.
+It will contain many grammar mistakes.

-- In opening statement, you need sale yourself as somebody said : "The most effective way we can increase our value is to market ourselves"(I forgot who wrote that :( ).
+- In the opening statement, you need sale yourself as somebody said : "The most effective way we can increase our value is to market ourselves"(I forgot who wrote that :( ).
 Write who you are and what you looks for.

 - GRAMMAR - second most important!
 Any grammar mistakes will reduce your chance significantly .
 Dom't believe it ?
 Imagine this notes will be much readable if I will use a proper grammar.

-- LAYOUT - Formatting is important as person, who check your CV in company has 2 minutes and if they cannot find what they looking for due your mistakes in layout decrease your chance.
+- LAYOUT - Formatting is important as the person, who check your CV in the company has 2 minutes and if they cannot find what they looking for due your mistakes in layout decrease your chance.